klimooosss/drlang/README.md

 # drlang
 drlang is programming language written using c, its an interpreter language.
 # feature update
-rewritten for windows and macOS optimization make a compiler for drlang
+rewritten for windows and macOS, optimization, make a compiler for drlang